 Step 1: Verify the target distro.

-- If the desired distro does not appear in either list, then unfortuantely you cannot use the procedure described here.
+If the desired distro does not appear in either list, then unfortunately you cannot use the procedure described here.

 Step 2: Install Docker.